videfernandes/exchange-rate-calculator/README.md

 # Exchange Rate

-Select countries to get the exchange rate for a specific amount
+Select countries to get the exchange rate for a specific amount.